If you’re looking for beautiful dental implants from the most talented professionals in Liverpool then Smileworks is the

 "I have received a personalized service catered to my needs that does not cost the earth - highly recommended.
 MJ and Ed are both lovely and do their upmost to ensure the service you receive is seamless and friendly."JANET

 Dental implants are not cheap.
 They’re also not available on the NHS here in Liverpool so you can’t get them for free.
 They are the most natural, long lasting and healthy method of replacing a tooth and like all good things, this doesn’t come cheap.
 If you’d like details of precisely where your money goes when you buy dental implants then you can check out our download below where you can see every part of the process itemised and gain a deeper understanding of the real cost of dental implants here in the North West, UK and abroad.
-Download the PDF Below.
+Download the PDF by clicking the link Below.

 The cost of implants is spread out in different areas.
 There’s the actual titanium implant.
 This is made of a special material that can integrate with your bone and sit firmly in your jaw.
 This process is called ‘osseointegration’ and you can read more about that here.
 The implants are etched with lasers and chemicals to make their surface great for nesting the cells that make bone.
 This provides you with a strong and stable implant that will last you a lifetime.

 Then there’s the of the actual replacement tooth that goes onto the implant.
 This is called the crown and has to be made by our master ceramist in his (ours is a guy) laboratory.
 The crown is painstakingly fashioned from hard and durable materials.
 As well as being durable, the crown has to be lifelike and the ceramist paints on layers of translucent material to create the perfect look.
 This process is not cheap and the of the crown and implant make up about half of your implant fee.